revou-fsse-3/Module-1-David/README.md

 ## My Hobby

-I like to watch some movies, some of my favorite movies is:
+I like to watch movies, some of my favorite movies is:
 1. V for Vendetta
 2. Zack Snyder's Justice League
 3. The Batman